godfat/rest-core/README.md

 end

 client = YourClient.new
-puts "rest-client with threads doing concurrent requests" a = [client.get('godfat'), client.get('cardinalblue')] puts "It's not blocking... but doing concurrent requests underneath" p a.map{ |r| r['name'] } # here we want the values, so it blocks here
+puts "httpclient with threads doing concurrent requests" a = [client.get('godfat'), client.get('cardinalblue')] puts "It's not blocking... but doing concurrent requests underneath" p a.map{ |r| r['name'] } # here we want the values, so it blocks here